- This event has passed.

 - Make herbal teas from wild plants

-Each day will begin and end with a whole group mindfulness exercise before we split into smaller learning groups for the menu of activities on offer.
+Each day will begin and end with a whole group mindfulness exercise before before getting stuck into our range of activities.
 Refreshments will be available through the day at our basecamp.
 Camping is also available on site.

 “A massive thank you for an awesome weekend.
 Had it been billed as a pure ‘mindfulness’ weekend I probably would never have signed up but I’m so glad I did.
 I got so much out of both sides of the weekend.
 It’s obvious that you love what you do and care about the content of your courses and that’s very evident in the delivery.
 You provided such a lovely atmosphere to learn and take in the information and skills on offer.
 I’ll definitely be back again.”
 Matthew Lewis – course participant